In this post, you’ll find out about 12 must-see tours in Paris. Those attractions that you can’t leave the city without experiencing.

-Currently you can dine and watch a show, but you have to make the reservation in time because tickets sell out, especially the weekend ones.
+Currently, you can dine and watch a show, but you have to make the reservation in time because tickets sell out, especially the weekend ones.

-Walk through Montmartre and Sacre Coeur
+Walk Through Montmartre and Sacre Coeur

 Both day and night there are many people, by day there can be street shows.
-At night with the lights the Sacre Coeur seems much more imposing.
+At night with the lights, the Sacre Coeur seems much more imposing.

-Guided tour of the Louvre Museum
+Guided Tour of the Louvre Museum

-You will visit the most important rooms with an expert in art and of course the most important or famous paintings of the Louvre, such as the Venus de Milo, the Coronation of Napoleon and the Mona Lisa.
+You will visit the most important rooms with an expert in art and of course the most important or famous paintings of the Louvre, such as the Venus de Milo, the Coronation of Napoleon, and the Mona Lisa.
 The visit lasts 2.5 hours and is in English.

 Notre Dame, Conciergerie, Pantheon

-These three places are quite close to each other, in total it does not reach two kilometers and can be done easily walking.
+These three places are quite close to each other, in total it does not reach two kilometers and can be done easily by walking.

-The Cathedral of Notre Dame is very nice, although what I liked the most, was climbing the towers, there is no hunchback… *(Update: It’s close by the fire)
+The Cathedral of Notre Dame is very nice, although what I liked the most was climbing the towers, there is no hunchback… *(Update: It’s close by the fire)

-From there you can walk to the Conciergerie and Sainte Chapelle which are a few meters away and then continue on your way to the Pantheon and eat there.
+From there, you can walk to the Conciergerie and Sainte Chapelle, which are a few meters away, and then continue on your way to the Pantheon and eat there.
 Tickets are included in the Paris Pass.

-Check out: More guided tours in English
+- Check out: More guided tours in English

-Check out: Day trip to Mont St Michel
+Check out: Day trip to Mont St Michel.

 Arc de Triomphe

-You can visit and climb to see the wonderful views of the Champs-Elysees, if you go during Christmas season it is awesome at night (after 5pm)
+You can visit and climb to see the wonderful views of the Champs-Elysees if you go during the Christmas season.
+It is awesome at night (after 5 pm)

 I lived this experience in Rome and loved it.
 Browse while dining typical food and see the city at its best time.

-The good thing about these buses, besides that they make your trip less tired, is that they have guides, sometimes it is a person and sometimes it is an audio.
+The good thing about these buses, besides that they make your trip less tiring, is that they have guides, sometimes it is a person, and sometimes it is audio.

 Excursion to the Palace of Versailles

-After this, I tell you, if you haven’t been to the Palace of Versailles before, you have to go anyway, whether winter or summer, although in spring and autumn it should be pretty for sure.
+Even after this experience, I tell you, if you haven’t been to the Palace of Versailles before, you have to go anyway, whether winter or summer, although in spring and autumn it should be pretty for sure.

-You can go on your own, I recommend you buy the online ticket, so you don’t have to make two queues there (the one to buy the ticket and the one to enter).
+You can go on your own; I recommend you buy the online ticket, so you don’t have to make two queues there (the one to buy the ticket and the one to enter).